 As it stands, CBD is legal to consume and purchase in the United States and many other places because it comes from the hemp plant rather than the marijuana plant.
 Both plants belong to the cannabis family.
 The difference between the two is that hemp, unlike cannabis, has no psychoactive properties when it is consumed.
 This is because of its incredibly low level of THC, a cannabinoid that is responsible for the high that people experience when they consume the leaves and buds of the marijuana plant.

 Of course, in states in which marijuana is legal, it is possible to purchase and consume CBD products that are derived from the marijuana plant.
-CBD products sold in states where marijuana is legal may or may not have psychoactive properties.
 These products, however, cannot be transported into other states legally.

 How the DEA Views CBD

 Other substances that exist in this category include LSD, cocaine and heroin.
-It goes without saying that countless CBD users have struggled to see the similarities between these potentially harmful, addictive drugs and CBD, a relatively harmless substance that is even non-toxic.
+It goes without saying that countless CBD users have struggled to see the similarities between these potentially harmful, addictive drugs and CBD, a non-toxic, non-psychoactive compound.

 By classifying CBD as a Schedule I controlled substance, they had, up until recently, been able to determine that it is illegal for hemp to be grown, consumed or purchased.
 That all changed, however, with the introduction of the 2014 Agricultural Farm Bill.
-This bill stated that hemp could be cultivated as long as it was for research purposes.
-This meant that farmers could only grow hemp if they had the state’s permission and were cultivating it in order to give it to medical researchers.
+This bill stated that hemp could be cultivated as long as it was for research purposes, meaning that farmers could grow hemp if they had the state’s permission and were cultivating it in order to give it to researchers.

 When asked about their stance on CBD by The Cannabist in January of 2017, the DEA claimed that CBD is being marketed and sold illegally.
 They stated that the production and marketing of CBD is in direct violation of the Controlled Substances Act (CSA) as well as the Federal Food, Drug and Cosmetic Act (FDCA).
 According to them, due to the “clandestine” nature of the CBD industry, brands are free to create questionable, potentially dangerous products that vary in legitimacy and effectiveness.
 They also stated that it was very likely that brands that were marketing CBD were producing products that did not actually contain CBD, putting users at risk of consuming harmful ingredients.